 Then I go to Ubersuggest, and I type those same keywords one by one in a search box.
 I check the given results and scan my top competitors for that particular keyword.
 You can find competitors if you click on Content Ideas from the Menu.

-I make sure that I check what types of content do they publish (articles, blog posts, videos, infographics, or something else) so I can know what to do to outperform them.
+I make sure that I check what types of content they publish (articles, blog posts, videos, infographics, or something else) to know what to do to outperform them.

 Do I have to say that I actually read all those blog posts, especially if I don’t know much about that subject?

 I also check if there any more subheadings that I can use before moving on to the next step.

 If you aren’t satisfied with your list of subheading ideas, feel free to check posts from pages 2 or 3 of Google for more ideas.

 8.2 What kind of content should you write?